ABOUT US

 Outside of work Jodi enjoys staying busy with her two sons and their multiple activities.
 Jodi has been involved with Scouts Canada for many years and enjoys hiking and camping with their group.
 In the summer Jodi enjoys time at the lake with friends and family.

-Rachel Krauss received her undergraduate degree from Minot State University (Minot, North Dakota), and her Doctorate of Audiology degree from Idaho State University (Pocatello, Idaho).
+Rachel Arnelien received her undergraduate degree from Minot State University (Minot, North Dakota), and her Doctorate of Audiology degree from Idaho State University (Pocatello, Idaho).

 Rachel was born and raised in Prince Albert, Saskatchewan and returned back to Prince Albert to work at Carlton Trail Hearing Clinic following her convocation in 2020.
 Rachel currently works with both adults and children at Carlton Trail Hearing Clinic in addition to working as a part-time pediatric audiologist at the Saskatchewan Health Authority (SHA) at the Jim Pattison Children’s Hospital (JPCH) in Saskatoon, SK.